 Day 2 – day trip to Capri Island

-The luxurious Capri Island is perfect as a day trip from Sorrento, Naples, or even Positano or Amalfi.
+The luxurious Capri Island is perfect for a day trip from Sorrento, Naples, or even Positano or Amalfi.

 Spend less than one hour on the sea, and let yourself be seduced right from the moment you are approaching the stunning Marina Grande.
 There’s no wonder why many of the world-renown celebrities anchor their yachts here and choose to spend their vacations on the streets of Anacapri.